UmbrellaHoldings/ULTC/doc/build-osx.md

 Download `http://gavinandresen-bitcoin.s3.amazonaws.com/boost_macports_fix.zip`
 for a fix.
 Some ports also seem to obey either `build_arch` or `macosx_deployment_target`, but not both at the same time.
 For example, building on an OS X 10.6 64-bit machine fails.
-Official release builds of Xxxxxxx-Qt are compiled on an OS X 10.6 32-bit machine to workaround that problem.
+Official release builds of Umbrella-ltc-Qt are compiled on an OS X 10.6 32-bit machine to workaround that problem.

-Once dependencies are compiled, creating `Xxxxxxx-Qt.app` is easy:
+Once dependencies are compiled, creating `Umbrella-ltc-Qt.app` is easy:

     make -f Makefile.osx RELEASE=1

 Running
 -------

-It's now available at `./xxxxxxxd`, provided that you are still in the `src` directory.
+It's now available at `./umbrella-ltcd`, provided that you are still in the `src` directory.
 We have to first create the RPC configuration file, though.

-Run `./xxxxxxxd` to get the filename where it should be put, or just try these
+Run `./umbrella-ltcd` to get the filename where it should be put, or just try these
 commands:

-    echo -e "rpcuser=xxxxxxxrpc\nrpcpassword=$(xxd -l 16 -p /dev/urandom)" > "/Users/${USER}/Library/Application Support/Xxxxxxx/xxxxxxx.conf"
+    echo -e "rpcuser=umbrella-ltcrpc\nrpcpassword=$(xxd -l 16 -p /dev/urandom)" > "/Users/${USER}/Library/Application Support/Umbrella-ltc/umbrella-ltc.conf"
-    chmod 600 "/Users/${USER}/Library/Application Support/Xxxxxxx/xxxxxxx.conf"
+    chmod 600 "/Users/${USER}/Library/Application Support/Umbrella-ltc/umbrella-ltc.conf"

 When next you run it, it will start downloading the blockchain, but it won't output anything while it's doing this.
 This process may take several hours.

 Other commands:

-    ./xxxxxxxd --help  # for a list of command-line options.
+    ./umbrella-ltcd --help  # for a list of command-line options.
-    ./xxxxxxxd -daemon # to start the xxxxxxx daemon.
+    ./umbrella-ltcd -daemon # to start the umbrella-ltc daemon.
-    ./xxxxxxxd help    # When the daemon is running, to get a list of RPC commands
+    ./umbrella-ltcd help    # When the daemon is running, to get a list of RPC commands